bgoonz/gists-revamp/by-extension/markdown/connect.md

 - `mapDispatchToProps`: this parameter can either be a function, or an object.
   - If it’s a function, it will be called once on component creation.
 It will receive `dispatch` as an argument, and should return an object full of functions that use `dispatch` to dispatch actions.
-  - If it’s an object full of action creators, each action creator will be turned into a prop function that automatically dispatches its action when called. **Note**: We recommend using this “object shorthand” form.
+  - If it’s an object full of action creators, each action creator will be turned into a prop function that automatically dispatches its action when called. **Note**: We recommend using this “object shorthand " form.

 Normally, you’ll call `connect` in this way: